ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 #### Adjacent Services

-Transparency Services can be deployed along side other database or object storage technologies.
+Transparency Services can be deployed along side other data or object storage technologies.

 For example, a Transparency Service that is supporting a software package management system might be referenced from the APIs exposed for package management.
 Providing an ability to request a fresh receipt for a given software package, or to request a list of signed statements and Artifacts associated with a software package.